overtfuture/containerization/README.md

 # Containerization

-This is a living document of what I find to be the best in class practices that I find important to highlight.
+This document serves as a living record of the most effective practices I have identified as essential in the field, which I intend to highlight and exemplify.

 ## Base Images